Injured in an Accident at Work Caused by an Independent Third Party?

-If you’ve suffered a workplace injury or illness caused by someone who isn’t employed by your company, Kent personal injury attorney Zach Herschensohn can help you figure out the best plan of attack to get you maximum compensation.
-The Herschensohn Law Firm, PLLC has obtained millions in settlements and verdicts for injury victims throughout the Seattle metro area and has experience getting real results for injured workers.
+If you’ve suffered a workplace injury or illness caused by someone who isn’t employed by your company, attorney Zach Herschensohn can help you figure out the best plan of attack to pursue maximum compensation.
+The Herschensohn Law Firm has obtained millions in settlements and verdicts for injury victims throughout the Seattle metro area and has experience getting real results for injured workers.
 Find out how an experienced Kent personal injury lawyer can help you.
 Contact us today for your free consultation.

-As long as you’re a legal employee of a company, you’re almost always covered under workers’ compensation if you get injured in a workplace accident.
-Sometimes, an on-the-job injury can happen in an accident caused by someone who doesn’t work for your company – known as an independent third party – and you may be able to hold them accountable for your damages.
+As long as you’re a legal employee of a company, you’re almost always covered under workers’ compensation if you get injured on the job.
+Workers’ compensation prevents you from filing a personal injury claim against your employer or a coworker, but that immunity only applies to your own company.
+Sometimes, an on-the-job injury can be caused by someone who doesn’t work for your company – a third party – and you may be able to hold them accountable for your damages.
 While you can still file for workers’ compensation after an accident caused by a third party, you might find that your needs aren’t being fully met by your benefits.
 That’s when you may also want to pursue a negligence lawsuit against the third party who caused your injury.

 Do yourself a favor and talk to a lawyer.
-Kent personal injury attorney Zach Herschensohn is a tough negotiator who will aggressively and effectively advocate for your best interests.
-At the same time, he’s also a skilled trial attorney who isn’t afraid to fight for you in the courtroom in front of a judge and jury to get you the compensation you deserve.
+Zach Herschensohn is a tough negotiator who will aggressively and effectively advocate for your best interests.
+He’s also a skilled trial attorney who isn’t afraid to fight for you in the courtroom in front of a judge and jury to get you the compensation you deserve.

 When should I pursue a negligence lawsuit against a third party?